Dahoas/QDSyntheticData/README.md

 ## Project Description

 The aim of this project is to catalog the many current ad hoc methods for synthetic data generation via LLMs with a focus on understanding their impact on two metrics: dataset quality and dataset diversity.
+Ideally, this can be done under a single conceptual framework.
 An important sub-question we will need to discuss is how to appropriately define these metrics, in particular dataset diversity.

 Overall, this will roughly consist of three stages:
 1. **Collection**: finding as many papers as we can pertaining to synthetic data generation and measures of and techniques improving quality or diversity for LLMs.